straightVibing/Initial-Report/Initial Report.md

 - The previous work should go into the introduction section
 - It makes the most sense when compared with the diagram from Zhang and Halme
 - What should go here is the stuff that appears in the literature review
+- Half and full cell models and how they relate to chamber MFCs

 ## Materials